pitfail/pitfail-reports/report3/architecture.rst

 reported to the user, and if all are consistent, it builds a single object containing all the form data (which is elaborated in `Improving Lift Forms`_).

-The process of structuring data and checking for input errors looks like this:
+The process of structuring data and checking for input errors looks like this (Figure :ref:`inputerrors`):

 .. figure:: figures/architecture/input-errors.pdf
-    :width: 90%
+    :width: 70%

+    :label:`inputerrors` Checking for input errors

 If the data makes it past input checking, the operation must be sent to the domain-specific parts of the code, such as ``Portfolio`` or ``StockAsset``.